wgarbaya/ParkingLotManager/README.md

 - No casting issue when converting price (duration of stay must be reasonable), same for number of slots.

 ### I/O parking
-- Create a Vehicle from import fr.walidg.park.parking.ParkingClient.*.
+- Create a Vehicle from fr.walidg.park.parking.ParkingClient.*.
 - Request a slot from the parking using plm.getASlot(vehicle).
 - Free the slot to exit the parking using plm.freeASlot(vehicle).